 We’ll get to more on what we have to offer for bike rentals here at Maui Sunriders in a bit…for now, let’s take a look at your other options.

 Are you thinking of shipping your bike to Hawaii?
 The cost of doing so isn’t cheap, as you might imagine.
 But it isn’t as excessive as you might have expected either.

 Companies such as Overnight Bikes, BikeFlights, and ShipBikes charge fairly reasonable rates for shipping a bike across the ocean.
 They cater to professional cyclists, triathletes, and industry professionals, so you can be reasonably sure that your bike will get to the intended destination in one piece.

 Another option is to check your bike in as baggage on your flight.
 In recent years, major airlines have been moving (slowly!) toward accepting packaged bicycles as standard luggage.
 The following major airlines fall into this category:

 Airlines handle bicycles slightly differently, and their max weight/size for packaged bicycles may differ as well.
 While flying with a bicycle is become more common across the board, it’s worth checking the details for the airline you are flying with to avoid any hiccups on travel day!

 Renting a bike from Maui Sunriders

-As we mentioned previously, we strongly suggest renting a bike from Maui Sunriders.
-We have an extensive fleet of new and very high-quality bikes, with more models added all the time.
+The likely simplest answer is one we’ve already mentioned before – renting a bike from us!
+We have an extensive fleet of new and high-quality bikes, with more models added all the time.